MahbubAlam231/vim-for-latex/README.md

 - [Improving Vim Speed](https://www.youtube.com/watch?v=OnUiHLYZgaA)
 - [Your First Vim Plugin](https://www.youtube.com/watch?v=lwD8G1P52Sk)

-For any query about vimscripts go to `:help` from inside vim; you can also look at the book [_Learn Vimscripts the Hard Way_](http://learnvimscriptthehardway.stevelosh.com/) by [_Steve Losh_](http://stevelosh.com/).
+For any query about vimscripts go to `:help` from inside vim.
+You can also look at the book
+[_Learn Vimscripts the Hard Way_](http://learnvimscriptthehardway.stevelosh.com/) by [_Steve Losh_](http://stevelosh.com/).